 From a young age, you can teach your children about good nutrition.
-By laying the groundwork when they are young, you'll not just keep them healthy now but also create a lifetime of healthy eating habits.
+By laying the groundwork when they are young, you’ll not only keep them healthy now but prepare them for a lifetime of healthy eating habits.
 A well-rounded, healthy diet consists of calcium-rich foods for strong bones, lean meats and/or other forms of protein and an array of colorful fruits and veggies for vitamins and antioxidants.
-Most kids also need beans and legumes, whole grains and some healthy fats in their diets.
+Most kids also need beans and legumes, whole grains and some healthy fats in their diet.

 Get outdoors as a family

-For kids to grow up strong and healthy, they need time outdoors.
+For kids to grow up strong and healthy, they need time outside.
 Outdoor family activities are great for bonding, plus they are the perfect way to get your kids moving.
-Take young kids to the park on a regular basis or at least get outside in your own yard to soak up some vitamin D from the sun and get some exercise.
+Take young kids to the park on a regular basis or at least get outside in your own yard to soak up some vitamin D–generating sunlight and get some exercise.
 Make it a habit to take walks (or jogs) around your neighborhood.
 And when the weather is good, take advantage of the opportunity to go hiking, biking, swimming and more.

 Encourage participation in sports

 From the time kids are toddlers, they can get involved in organized sports.
-From gymnastics to soccer, and tennis to football, your children are sure to find an activity or sport they love.
-School isn't the only place for kids to be involved in athletics.
-Explore other leagues and programs offered by your local parks and recreation department, community center and other organizations.
+From gymnastics to soccer and from tennis to football, your children are sure to find an activity or sport they love.
+School isn’t the only place for kids to be involved in athletics.
+Explore other leagues and programs offered by your local parks-and-recreation department, community center and other organizations.

-Strength isn't only about your body -- it's also about your mind.
-Though you can't turn your child into a world-renowned artist or Nobel Prize-winning scientist, you can put her in a position to tap into her creative side.
+Strength isn’t only about your body — it’s also about your mind.
+Though you can’t turn your child into a world-renowned artist or Nobel Prize–winning scientist, you can put her in a position to tap into her creative side.
 Expose your children to art and culture through local museums, festivals and other events.
-You'd be surprised how many free events are available in your area for kids and families.
-Encourage them to explore their creative side by providing art supplies, puzzles, science kits and more.
+You might be surprised by how many free events are available in your area for kids and families.
+In addition, encourage your kids to explore their creative side by providing them with art supplies, puzzles, science kits and more.

-While all children are different and present unique challenges, parents can certainly influence their growth and strength -- both inside and out -- with patient, thoughtful and healthy nurturing.
+While all children are different and present unique challenges, parents can certainly influence their kids’ growth and strength — both inside and out — with patient, thoughtful and healthy nurturing.